Ranking Metrics: Extending Acceptability and Performance Indexes: Ranking metrics: examples

 \subsubsection{Certainty equivalent / Expected loss based ranking metrics}

 A first example is the class of ranking metrics generated by expected loss-based risk measures.

-\begin{definition} Let $\left\{f_x\right\}_{x>0}$ be an increasing family of increasing monotone and convex, hence continuous, real functions.
+\begin{definition} Let $\left\{f_x\right\}_{x>0}$ be family of increasing and convex, hence continuous, real functions, also increasing in $x$, i.e., $f_x \leq f_y$ for any $x\leq y$.
 Proposition 3.3 in \cite{Han2024} assures the expected loss $E[f_x(-X)]$ is a risk measure for any $x>0$.
 Consider a family of risk measures $\{\rho_x\}$ such that then by Theorem \ref{thm:main}.3, we can generate a new family of ranking metrics as follows:

 \end{definition}

 Typical examples are, for instance, an insurance contract that pays $f_x(-X)$ for an insurable loss $-X$, or the put premium $E[(X-x)^-]$ for some strike price $x$ where $f_x(y)=(y+x)^+$.